seecloud/docs/docs/quickstart.rst

        ``python-httplib2``
        ``python-IPy``

-     - A set of Python packages that are required for the correct programm execution.
+     - A set of Python packages that is required for the correct program execution.
    * - ``bash-completion``
      - A tool that enables partial command completion by typing a few first